 The tiny person inside you is the size of a poppy seed.
 A little dot, measuring about 2mm.

-They may be miniscule but big things are happening!
+The baby may be miniscule but big things are happening!
 The fertilised egg has snuggled into the side of your womb.
 It divides into layers of cells that will eventually become different parts of your baby’s body.

 Your baby’s nervous system and heart are developing.
 Amazingly your tiny dot already has some of its own blood vessels and blood is starting to circulate.
 A string of these blood vessels connects you to your baby.
 This will eventually become the umbilical cord.